Wildebeest Migration Safari Masai Mara

 – Masai village visit

-– Expenses of personal nature such as visas etc
+– Expenses of a personal nature, such as visas, etc

 – Any other expenses not noted above